-Madron Daniel C of E Primary School_take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to Madron Daniel C of E Primary School's esafety/online policy and the acceptable user policy for staff.
+Madron Daniel C of E School_take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to -----School e-safety/online policy and the acceptable user policy for staff.

 6.9.1 Filtering